-Physical therapy billing is becoming a very lucrative business as the physical therapy industry grows.
-The skills required to bill for physical therapy services is quite basic but it’s the correct coding, appealing denials, and the actual collecting that’s becoming more and more challenging.
+The skills required to offer physical therapy billing services is quite basic but it’s the correct coding, appealing denials, and the actual collecting that’s becoming more and more challenging.

-Many physical therapists in private practice are losing a lot of money.
-They do not enjoy the billing aspects of their business and all they want to do is treat patients.
-Little do they know, if you don’t get paid for your services you won’t enjoy know even the treating part.
+Most physical therapists do not enjoy the billing aspects of their business and all they want to do is treat patients.
+Little do they know, if you don’t get paid for your services you won’t enjoy the treating part very much.

 You get short-listed by insurance companies avoiding the usual games they play such as frivolous denials and constant stalling tactics because they know you know your rights.